RobertNorthard/robertnorthard.github.io/_posts/2018-09-21-devops-days-well-architected-monoliths-are-okay.markdown

 What are well architected monoliths?

 Participant in the discussion concluded they are a good step for bad monoliths to evolve to before splitting to microservices.
-This is beacuse the monolith has been battle tested.
+This is because the monolith has been battle tested.

 ~ Robert